votti/pybis/src/vagrant/README.md

 If you already have a running openBIS instance and want your JupyterHub users authenticate against that server:
 1. edit the file `src/vagrant/config/jupyterhub/jupyterhub_config.py`
 2. change the last line to point to your openBIS instance: `c.OpenbisAuthenticator.server_url = "https://localhost:8443"`
-3. start JupyterHub: `vagrant ssh -c sync/initialize/start_jupyterhub.sh`
+3. start JupyterHub: `vagrant ssh -c "sudo sync/initialize/start_jupyterhub.sh"`
 4. point your browser to `https://localhost:8000` and log in with your openBIS username and password.
 3. stop JupyterHub `vagrant ssh -c sync/initialize/stop_jupyterhub.sh`
 5. if you want to change change the default-port of JupyterHub (:8000), edit the `jupyterhub_config.py` and change the line `c.JupyterHub.port = 8000`